 Trackers are ranked using our identity-based measures which compute how often the system is correct about who is where, regardless of how often a target is lost and reacquired.
 Our measures are useful in applications such as security, surveillance or sports.
-The details of our measures appear in our paper.
+This short post describes our measures with illustrations, while for details you can refer to the original paper.

 We provide code for the following tracking systems which are all based on Correlation Clustering optimization:

 Below is a list of extensions to our code provided by the community:

 Good Appearance Features for Multi-Target Multi-Camera Tracking.
 E. Ristani and C. Tomasi.
 CVPR 2018.

 Performance Measures and a Data Set for Multi-Target, Multi-Camera Tracking.
 E. Ristani, F. Solera, R. S. Zou, R. Cucchiara and C. Tomasi.
 ECCV 2016 Workshop on Benchmarking Multi-Target Tracking. [pdf] [blog post]

 Tracking Social Groups Within and Across Cameras.
 F. Solera, S. Calderara, E. Ristani, C. Tomasi, and R. Cucchiara.
 IEEE Transactions on Circuits and Systems 2016. [pdf]

 Tracking Multiple People Online and in Real Time.
 E. Ristani and C. Tomasi.
 ACCV 2014. [pdf]

 If you use our work, please cite our papers accordingly: